 INFAS New Participant Application Process

-- Information to provide to Joanna (Note that items will appear as provided on the INFAS web-page, if approved to participate):
+Information to provide (Note that items marked with * will appear on the INFAS webpage):

 - *Institution (or other) affiliation

 - *Webpage (personal, departmental, institutional, organizational).
 If none, indicate: n/a

 - *Department, center, etc. (optional)

 - Email address for INFAS contact, including for list-serv.

 - 3-6 short project descriptions or ongoing activities that demonstrate your alignment with INFAS mission, vision, and commitment to food system equity (no more than 150 words maximum).

 3. Coordinator will confirm receipt of requested information via email (if necessary, asking for any additional information or clarification)

 4. Your information will be forwarded to the INFAS Executive Committee for review.

 5. INFAS Executive Committee reviews and makes a decision.